 Dr. Cardineau began his career in the field of Agricultural Biotechnology in 1983 as a Scientist at a small start-up company, Sungene Technologies, where he also served a short time as Manager of Market Development.
-He moved to Agrigenetics in 1989 as Manager and then Director of Molecular Biology.
-In 1993 Agrigenetics was acquired by Mycogen Corporation and Dr. Cardineau assumed responsibility as Director for the merged Molecular Biology groups and eventually for Biochemistry as well.
+He moved to Agrigenetics in 1989 as Director of Molecular Biology.
+In 1993 Agrigenetics was acquired by Mycogen Corporation and Dr. Cardineau assumed responsibility as Director for Molecular Biology and Biochemistry.
 In 1996 he became Director, Technology Development, involved in strategic planning and implementation regarding Intellectual Property and the identification, evaluation and acquisition of technology directed toward future product development.
 He received the Mycogen President’s Award in 1996 and 1998 for his contributions to the company.
-Dow AgroSciences acquired Mycogen in 1998 and Dr. Cardineau returned to research assuming the positions of Global Leader R&D, Output Agriculture Gene Discovery and Site Leader for the San Diego, CA, Research Facility.
+Dow AgroSciences acquired Mycogen in 1998 and he returned to research assuming the positions of Global Leader R&D, Output Agriculture Gene Discovery and Site Leader for the San Diego, CA, Research Facility, a four building campus with over 160 research and business related personnel.
 In 2002 he became Global Leader for Science and Technology with responsibilities involved in strategic research planning.
 He received a Dow AgroSciences Inventors Award in 1998, 1999, 2000, 2001 and 2002.
-His efforts, collectively with members of his research team, have resulted in several agricultural biotechnology products in the market place and in commercial development, including Herculex Insect Resistant Corn, Widestrike Cotton and the first transgenic plant made pharmaceutical approved and licensed by a regulatory authority any place in the world, a Newcastle Disease Virus subunit vaccine produced in tobacco cell culture, for which he received a Dow Vision Award in 2006.
+His laboratory groups contributed to the development of several agricultural biotechnology products in the market place and in commercial development, including Herculex Insect Resistant Corn, Widestrike Cotton and the first transgenic plant made pharmaceutical approved and licensed by a regulatory authority any place in the world, a Newcastle Disease Virus subunit vaccine produced in tobacco cell culture, for which he received a Dow Vision Award in 2006.